Eugeo101/BERT-Emotion-Detection/README.md

   - Collect more examples, especially for *surprise* and *fear*.
   - Include more nuanced emotional expressions to improve model sensitivity.
 - **Model Improvements**:
-  - Experiment with larger or multilingual BERT variants.
+  - Experiment with larger BERT variants like R-BERT.
-  - Incorporate multi-modal inputs (e.g., voice tone or facial expression).

 ---